 If you are accused of domestic violence, chances are you will probably have some questions.
 Of course, one of the biggest concerns people have is “can I fight these charges successfully?”
 The answer to this question will always vary based both on your circumstances and on your choice of defense lawyer.
 If you and your attorney agree that your best course of action is to fight the charges rather than to make a plea deal, you’ll also need to agree on a defense strategy.
-Here are some of the most common defenses against domestic violence charges in Vista.
+Here are some of the most common defenses against domestic violence charges.

-Lack of Evidence: Anyone can accuse someone of beating them, but without any proof, there is no case.
+Anyone can accuse someone of beating them, but without any proof, there is no case.
 This is particularly true if you have any evidence proving your side of the story, such as an alibi that places you somewhere else entirely when the incident supposedly happened.
 Like anyone on trial, a domestic abuse suspect cannot be found guilty unless the prosecution can prove they committed the crime.
 In some cases, evidence is so thin the case will not even be brought to trial.

 Domestic Violence Defense: False Accusations